 - Bali’s traffic can be enormously congested.

 - It has to be said: scooters are not for everybody, don’t drive in Bali if you have no experience!
-There are too many (young) adults dying in Bali because the lack of driving experience.
+There are too many (young) adults dying in Bali because of the lack of driving experience.
 You would prefer to not lose a loved one during your wedding day.